 These drugs are potent inhibitors of H+,K+-ATPase.
 This enzyme, located in the apical secretory membrane of the parietal cell, plays a key role in the secretion of H+ (protons).
 These drugs can completely inhibit acid secretion and have a long duration of action.
 They promote ulcer healing and are also key components of H. pylori eradication regimens.
-Proton pump inhibitors have replaced H2 blockers in most clinical situations because of greater rapidity of action and efficacy.
+Proton pump inhibitors have replaced H2 blockers in most clinical situations because of efficacy.

 Proton Pump Inhibitors